okta/okta-signin-widget/README.md

 ##### SPA Application

-Although a `redirectUri` is required in the configuration, no redirection will occur using this flow.
+Although a `redirectUri` is required in the configuration, no redirection occurs using this flow.
 The Sign-in Widget will communicate with Okta and receive tokens directly.

 ```javascript
 var signIn = new OktaSignIn(